 Technically, yes.
 While there is no restriction on the number of proposals in which a PI may participate, only institutions (organizations) may submit applications; individuals, including PIs, cannot apply directly.
-A PI may be named in multiple proposals if they are leading or contributing to distinct projects.
+A PI may be named in multiple proposals if they are leading or contributing to distinct projects and the institution ensures adequate staff capacity to support each project.